-The selected control (with the blue square) can be adjusted with Knob A. You can also enable swipe control by touching the selected control.
+The selected control (with the blue square) can be adjusted with the knob assigned to <DIAL>.
+You can also enable swipe control by touching the selected control.
 The select indicator will turn red while swipe is enabled.
 In swipe mode, simply swipe your finger on the display either to the left or to the right to change the control.
 Swipe mode automatically turns off after 3 seconds of inactivity.
 Touching an unselected control selects it.
 Touch it again to enable swipe.